weisiong24/tp/docs/DeveloperGuide.md

 Our Application, WheregotTime targets University students.

 ### Value proposition

-It is to help students keep track of their timetable (event name, time and venue of their events).
+It was developed to solve the inconvenience student face when accessing timetables and lecture venues and to keep track of their timetable.
-Furthermore, it can allow them to compare timetable with their peers to find a common timeslot so that they can plan for common revision time.
+It is also developed to assist in finding common available time slots to study with peers

 ## User Stories